Louisville Child Care Training Conference

 This Training is approved by the State of Kentucky for 5 In-Person Training Hours

-During this 1 hour training you'll learn ten practical tips for best handling toddler tantrums.
-They will also learn how to pass this information along to parents, so they can equip families to better handle temper tantrums at home.
-Finally, participants will learn to distinguish the difference between temper tantrums and meltdowns that are caused by sensory issues, autism, or other factors.
+During this 1 hour training you'll learn ten practical tips for handling toddler tantrums.
+We'll discuss the best ways to pass this information along to parents so they can better handle tantrums at home, as well as how to distinguish tantrums from meltdowns caused by sensory issues, autism, or other factors.
 Reminder: your instructor will not be performing a tantrum demonstration.

 Helen is a life long teacher.
 She started early by teaching her stuffed animals and young friends.
 Helen's journey has taken her from rural Venezuela, to public school special education, to in- home care.
 Most recently Helen has been the lead teacher in a small Waldorf inspired program inside a Montessori school.
 Helen is the director of The Lilac House a play based cottage school in Lexington Kentucky.
 Helen has a MS in Special Education and completed the Lifeways North America Training in 2016.
 Helen has 3 young boys and wonderful husband.
 Educating educators and families is a new passion for Helen and she is very excited to writing and launching courses on Play, Nature, Connection and Self Care.